owid/owid-datasets/datasets/COVID Government Response (OxBSG)/README.md

 0 - No measures
 1 - recommend closing
-2 - Require closing (only some levels or categories, eg just high school, or just public schools)
+2 - Require closing (only some levels or categories, e.g. just high school, or just public schools)
 3 - Require closing all levels
 No data - blank